 Neonatal Nurse Practitioner

-The Neonatal Nurse Practitioner program prepares nurses to manage acute and chronic health conditions for patients from birth to 2 years old.
+The Neonatal Nurse Practitioner (NNP) Certificate program prepares nurses to manage acute and chronic health conditions for patients from birth to 2 years old.

 Graduates of the program are eligible to sit for the Neonatal Nurse Practitioner Certification examination offered through the National Certification Corporation.
 Certified NNPs have the opportunity to practice in a variety of settings, often in neonatal intensive care units.